 Since 2015, four of Yemen’s 32 kidney treatment centres have been forced to close.
 The 28 remaining centres are running out of essential supplies, so treatment is often interrupted.
 We support six dialysis treatment centres and over the past two years have imported more than 800 tons of dialysis supplies and provided over 83,000 dialysis sessions for some 800 patients.
 More than 4,400 renal failure patients remain in urgent need of care.

-3 questions in 3 minutes to understand the humanitarian situation in Yemen
+3 questions in 3 minutes on the humanitarian situation in Yemen

 Dr Mercedes Tatay, MSF International Medical Secretary, back from Yemen gives a round up of the medical and humanitarian situation, MSF's activities and the global aid response.